-MC is a global investment company that actively invests in advanced technology companies around the world.
-The team’s approach is deeply rooted in collaborating with entrepreneurs and investors and takes a long-term perspective on building leading technology companies.
-MC’s overseas group companies process your personal information in accordance with data protection laws in the countries in which they operate.
-To find out more information about the companies within the MC group that may handle your personal information https://www.mubadalacapital.ae/en/aboutus
+MC’s affiliates process your personal information in accordance with data protection laws in the countries in which they operate.
+To find out more information about the companies within the MC group that may handle your personal information, visit https://www.mubadalacapital.ae/en/aboutus.

 We may change this privacy notice from time to time by updating this page.
 You should check this page from time to time to ensure you are happy with any changes.